btoll/stymie-js/README.md

     Option | Description
     ------- | --------
-    --field, -f | Gets the specified key value from an entry (only with `get` command).
+    --field, -f | Gets the specified key value from an entry (only with `get` command) --shadow | Obfuscates a password entry
-    -h, --help | Display help.
+    -h, --help | Display help

 ## License